 Mothering Sunday was once also known as ‘Refreshment Sunday’ it was the mid-lent Sunday where fasting could be ‘eased’ for the day and people could enjoy a delicious meal together as a family.
 It was an opportunity to temporarily indulge in some special rich food for the day breaking up the hard slog of lent.
 Traditionally, after church, families would tuck into a Sunday dinner and mother would be made Queen of the feast.
 Similar to today, Mothering Sunday was all about spoiling mum and making her feel happy and appreciated.

-So why not treat your mum (or yourself!) to one of our Mother’s Day menu recipe boxes – we can send it directly to her too (available on the 5aday and Heritage at Home sites).
+So why not treat your mum (or yourself!) to one of our recipe boxes – we can send it directly to her or why not order and cook for her (available on the 5aday and Heritage at Home sites).

-We’ve also got lots of other treats which you can create your own gift and have it sent directly to her – check out our Mother’s Day page on our Heritage at Home website.
+We’ve also got lots of other treats which you can create your own gift and have it sent directly to her.
+See our mother’s day section on our Heritage at Home website here

 Whatever you decide to organise we hope your mum has a well deserved relaxing and lovely day.